From Desert Battlefields To Coral Reefs, Private Satellites Revolutionize The View

 "We have coral scientists at Vulcan who tell me stories about being underwater with an underwater clipboard to write down the dimensions of a reef.
 That doesn't scale.
 To really do it effectively, we needed the ability to use satellite data," he said.

-The project, called the Allen Coral Atlas, now gets satellite images from Planet and works with National Geographic, governments, universities, and local communities, from Australia to Madagascar, to to assess tropical, shallow-water reefs.
+The project, called the Allen Coral Atlas, now gets satellite images from Planet and works with National Geographic, governments, universities and local communities, from Australia to Madagascar, to assess tropical, shallow-water reefs.

 These reefs are in trouble worldwide.
-But the project aims to better protect them by taking steps like re-routing shipping lanes or working with coastal villages to prevent overfishing.
+The project aims to better protect them by taking steps like rerouting shipping lanes or working with coastal villages to prevent overfishing.

-The satellite data provide a detailed look at tropical reefs to a depth of about 30 feet, though not deep water reefs, which can't be seen from space.
+The satellite data provide a detailed look at tropical reefs to a depth of about 30 feet; deep-water reefs can't be seen from space.

 "Our goal is by summer of 2021 to have 100% of [shallow-water] coral reefs mapped in the atlas," said Hilf.

-From these reefs, to the desert battlefields of Syria, these eyes in the sky are changing the way we see the world.
+From these reefs to the desert battlefields of Syria, these eyes in the sky are changing the way we see the world.

 Greg Myre is an NPR national security correspondent.
 Follow him @gregmyre1.